Dinhata I: Livelihood

 In the Dinhata I CD block in 2011, among the class of total workers, cultivators numbered 34,673 and formed 30.49%, agricultural labourers numbered 44,440 and formed 39.07%, household industry workers numbered 4,145 and formed 3.64% and other workers numbered 30,475 and formed 26.80%.
 Total workers numbered 113,733 and formed 39.73% of the total population, and non-workers numbered 172,536 and formed 60.27% of the population.

 Note: In the census records a person is considered a cultivator, if the person is engaged in cultivation/ supervision of land owned by self/government/institution.
 When a person who works on another person's land for wages in cash or kind or share, is regarded as an agricultural labourer.
 Household industry is defined as an industry conducted by one or more members of the family within the household or village, and one that does not qualify for registration as a factory under the Factories Act.
 Other workers are persons engaged in some economic activity other than cultivators, agricultural labourers and household workers.
 It includes factory, mining, plantation, transport and office workers, those engaged in business and commerce, teachers, entertainment artistes and so on.

 Infrastructure

 There are 128 inhabited villages in the Dinhata I CD block, as per the District Census Handbook, Cooch Behar, 2011.
-100% villages have power supply.
-100% villages have drinking water supply.
+All 128 villages have power supply and drinking water supply.
 39 villages (30.47%) have post offices.
 124 villages (96.88%) have telephones (including landlines, public call offices and mobile phones).
 60 villages (46.88%) have pucca (paved) approach roads and 36 villages (28.12%) have transport communication (includes bus service, rail facility and navigable waterways).
 11 villages (8.59%) have agricultural credit societies and 5 villages (3.91%) have banks.